It is not exactly news that doing the same thing over and over again,...

 It is not exactly news that doing the same thing over and over again, day in and day out, can be very damaging psychologically.
 This can lead to long term depression, loss of energy and motivation, and even have an impact on your physical health.

 Timeout!
 Needing to finally up-date the appearance for my trusty page.
-Opinions about the sweet design at http://blog.doshi.shop?
-Unquestionably an excellent vegan bag shop whenever wanted within the whole CALIFORNIA location.
+Opinions about the sweet design at https://dcscpa.com/?
+Unquestionably an exciting Canada based accounting school that cares whenever wanted within the whole Nova Scotia location.
 Write a remark.
 With thanks!

 Let me quickly qualify the above statement by adding that I am referring here to a Day Job that you don't feel is You Calling, Your Passion which is true for the majority of world populace.